 HIV testing can be done with a blood test done in your doctor's office or in an anonymous clinic.
 In some places, the test can be done with an oral swab and uses saliva instead of blood.
 The initial screening test is called an enzyme immunoassay (EIA or sometimes an enzyme linked immunosorbent assay [ELISA]).
 The EIA detects disease-fighting proteins that are made by your immune system called antibodies: The EIA test for HIV infection looks for antibodies made by your immune system specifically against the virus.
 If the EIA is positive, a Western blot test, which also measures the body's antibody response to HIV but is more accurate than the EIA, is done to confirm the diagnosis.
 There are several causes of false positive EIAs, but a false positive Western blot is very rare.

 Neither the EIA nor the Western blot is accurate immediately after a person is infected with the HIV virus.
 It can take a few months for these tests to become positive.
 The period between infection with HIV and the development of positive test for antibodies is called "the window period."
 This term refers to the window of time between getting the HIV infection and the ability to detect the body's response to infection (the development of antibodies).
-Although it is possible to measure the virus directly in the blood (viral load test), this test is used for diagnosis only in special circumstances.

 HIV infection is a lifelong illness.
 There is no known cure for HIV.
 However, advances in treatment have changed the thinking about HIV as a fatal disease.
 Doctors now consider HIV a chronic condition that can be controlled with medications and healthy life style choices.

 HIV infection can be passed from person to person in any of the following ways:

 - Unprotected sexual intercourse (heterosexual or homosexual anal, vaginal or oral sex) with an infected person